vikash32/kubernetes-learning/RBAC/README.md

-#How to Provide access to kubernetes cluster.
+# How to provide access to kubernetes cluster.

 We are going to use authentication through certificates. use "CN" as user name and "O" as group, hence in this case username is "devuser" and the group is "readonly"

 ```